Financial-Times/o-tweet/README.md

 # Tweet (module)

-This is an [Origami](http://financial-times.github.io/ft-origami/) module that renders a tweet in FT style.
+This is an [Origami](http://origami.ft.com) module that renders a tweet in FT style.

-## Installation

-This module conforms to the Origami standard, so it can be installed by following the guide to [using modules](http://financial-times.github.io/ft-origami/docs/component-types/modules#using_modules).

-## Formatting Tweets

 Data properties listed in the template follow Twitter's response data model for the [statuses/show](https://dev.twitter.com/docs/api/1.1/get/statuses/show/%3Aid) API call with the following exceptions to support Mustache's logicless template syntax: